hikeventures/hikeventures.github.io/_posts/articles/2016-08-19-camping-gift-ideas-him.markdown

   - gifts
   - christmas
 ---
 Are you looking for a camping gift for your husband?
-We might have some camping gift ideas for 2017 which he would definitely like as we like them too.
+We might have 12 camping gift ideas for 2017 which he would definitely like as we like them too.
 We have selected a variety of products which might be interesting for your husband if he likes to go hiking, backpacking, packrafting, skiing or snowshoeing.
 We hope you will find a nice gift.
 This blog post contains affiliate links.

 <img src="https://farm4.staticflickr.com/3934/15515022052_94a162682e_b.jpg" width="1024" height="683" alt="Autumn Forrest Finland">